coder/coder/docs/admin/quotas.md

 Coder Enterprise admins may define quotas to control costs and ensure equitable access to cloud resources.
-The quota system controls instanteneous cost.
+The quota system controls instantaneous cost.
 For example, the system can ensure that every user in your deployment has a spend rate lower than $10/day at any given moment.

 The Workspace Provisioner enforces quota on workspace start and stop operations.